-Looking for pumpkin craft ideas?
-This fall make a fun, adorable and easy pumpkin with this 15 minutes no sew fabric pumpkins tutorial.
-No special skills needed for these pumpkin crafts that are also great fall crafts to make with kids!
+Looking for no sew fabric crafts to make this fall?
+Make a fun, adorable and easy pumpkin with this 15 minutes tutorial on fabric pumpkins that are no sew and suitable for all skills!
+These DIY fabric pumpkins are also great fall crafts to make with the kiddos!

 How to make fabric pumpkins

-These lovely fabric pumpkins are a little upgrade from the DIY pumpkins I made in the past but they are just as easy and super fun as those!
+These lovely fabric pumpkins are a little upgrade from the no sew fabric pumpkins I made in the past and they are just as easy and super fun as those!
 Do you happen to have some old shirts or pants cluttering your home with no actual use?
 Hold your horses!
-Don’t throw them just yet, put them to good use with this simple diy fabric pumpkins tutorial!
+Don’t throw them just yet!
+Put them to good use with this simple fabric pumpkins tutorial!

 Need more pumpkin ideas?